erikpukinskis/confgen/README.md

 - [x] Lint should not fail on an empty project
 - [x] Add githubPkg:scope preset
 - [x] Don't add a project, and don't put \*.js in ignorePatterns unless in TypeScript mode
+- [ ] Add launch.json for vitest debugging
-- [ ] Allow global options to come before builds
+- [x] Allow global options to come before builds
 - [ ] Runs without a package.json
 - [ ] Consider removing @typescript-eslint/no-misused-promises override in react code
 - [ ] Automatically add parserOptions.project: tsconfig.json when using the react preset